 Though youth participation is not a core competence of the European Union, the EU institutions (including the European Parliament) are nonetheless tasked with ‘supporting, coordinating or supplementing the actions of the member states’.
 They are mandated by Article 165 of the treaties to ‘encourage the participation of young people in democratic life in Europe’.
 So, while the EP cannot pass binding legislation in this area like national parliaments, it must instead support initiatives, make recommendations to the Member States and look to improve how young people engage with the EU institutions themselves.

 During the current mandate, the European Parliament has made certain progress on youth participation, but needs to keep pushing this topic in the lead up to the 2019 elections.
-The 2016 European Youth Event (EYE) provided young people with an opportunity to input directly on the EP’s work, but the overall buy-in from MEPs was low and must improve.
-In a positive step, the EP officially backed a voting age of 16 for the first time, recommending that Member States trial the measure to engage young voters.
+The 2016 European Youth Event (EYE) provided young people with an opportunity to discuss directly the Parliament’s work, but the overall buy-in from MEPs was low and must improve.
+In a positive step, the EP officially backed a voting age of 16 for the first time ever, recommending that Member States trial the measure to engage young voters.
 It also adopted two important positions emphasising the importance of comprehensive, well-funded education systems, and affirmed the importance of critical skills as a precursor to active citizenship and participation from young people.

 Reform of the electoral law of the EU - Amendment to remove vote at 16